docker-archive/classicswarm/docs/discovery.md

 > Please switch to one of the other discovery mechanisms.
 {:.warning}

-## Docker Swarm documentation index
+## Docker Classic Swarm documentation index

 - [Docker Swarm overview](index.md)
 - [Scheduler strategies](scheduler/strategy.md)